praveenck/docs/content/index.md

 Magento 2 Extension Model Proposal: Alpha 1
 ===========================================

-As part of the overall goal of better modularity in Magento 2, we're introducing support for a few new ideas in the recent push to the Github repository.
-A major theme of these changes is the separation of responsibilities, primarily between business logic on one side and presentation logic and user experience on the other.
+To support our overall goal of better modularity in Magento 2, we're introducing support for a few new ideas in this Alpha-1 release of Extension Model Improvements.
+A major theme of these ideas is the separation of responsibilities, especially between business logic on one side and presentation logic and user experience on the other.

 ![](</images/archExtensibility.png>)